 Meet Holly - helping women build the careers they deserve through coaching and support.
 She is also the founder of Vancouver meetup, Women in Male Dominated Industries (WIMDI).

 I first met Holly at a networking group she had taken over in mid 2016 just after I had moved to Vancouver.

-It didn’t take long for me to click with her, given we both have kitties and if you let me talk your ear off about cats, I’m pretty much going to like you forever.
-And now I know her secret about spreadsheets, I feel like we are almost the same person.
+It didn’t take long for me to click with her.
+Given we both have kitties, and if you let me talk your ear off about cats, I’m pretty much going to like you forever.
+Also now I know her secret about spreadsheets.
+I feel like we are almost the same person.

 She also has some kick arse business cards…

 I’m a leadership coach for women in male-dominated industries.
 I work one-on-one with ambitious women to help them lead, get promoted, and create the careers they actually want in industries they love.